 While Labor Day is a day off for those in the corporate world, it’s the opposite for the hospitality industry.
-People are getting together with family and friends and want to enjoy the last hurrah of summer with great food.
+People are getting together with family and friends and want to enjoy the last hurrah of summer with great food (and great offers).

-As a restaurateur, how you prepare for Labor Day can be the difference between booking up solid through reservations and barely making enough to pay your staff.
+As a restaurateur, how you prepare for Labor Day can be the difference between booking up solid through the first weekend of September, and barely making enough to pay your staff.

 Of course, we want the former for you.
 We’re sharing ideas for Labor Day restaurant specials that will help you maximize profits and make your restaurant a Labor Day destination for years to come.